CADLAB-io/CADLAB.io-swarm-stack/README.md

 }
 ```

-TODO: add explanation that lets encrypt works only if server is reachable from the internet
 Below is the list of all object properties with available values:
 - **enabled** - true/false enables HTTPS
 - **vendor** - specifies what certificates to use.
 Possible values are: